 What we like best: You clearly understand the use of the font and other terms of the font

 Like Creative Market, Hungry JPEG is a marketplace for designers and crafters that offer design resources at affordable prices.
-The fonts on HungryJPEG are not free but inexpensive and like Creative Market they have a weekly freebie which comes with a commercial license, the same as will all paid products.
-Also, they have an extensive freebie area that applies the sake commercial license use.
+The fonts on HungryJPEG are not free but inexpensive and like Creative Market they have a weekly freebie that comes with a commercial license, the same as will all paid products.
+Also, they have an extensive freebie area that applies commercial license use.

 What we like best: The recommended fonts you may like allow for variation without a steep price tag.